stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 ---
 ## **strategy execution as a tree hierarchy**

-For everyone in your organisation to understand and collaborate on strategy execution, best practice is to articulate your strategy as a tree hierarchy.
+For everyone to understand and collaborate on strategy execution, best practice is to articulate your strategy as a tree hierarchy.

 You can do this under "our plan" in #stratapp as: goals > objectives > actions > projects.